EPCCed/Intro-to-HPC/content/Week5_Case_Studies/Discovering_new_materials.md

 Quantum mechanics is the theory on which the behavior of atoms and molecules is based.
 Material physics has to use quantum theory in systems that contain a huge number of atoms and/or molecules.
 This makes it extremely difficult to derive the properties of matter.
 Despite the adoption of approximations and theoretical methods, studying the electronic structure of materials is impossible without the help of computer simulations.

 Researchers use specialised software such as Quantum ESPRESSO in conducting quantum materials research.
-Quantum ESPRESSO is an integrated suite of computer codes for electronic-structure calculations and materials modelling.
+[Quantum ESPRESSO](http://www.quantum-espresso.org/) is an integrated suite of computer codes for electronic-structure calculations and materials modelling.
 Its intensive use of dense mathematical routines makes it an ideal candidate for many-core architectures, such as the Intel Xeon Phi processor.

 Together with the theoretical approach and the experimental studies, why do you think computational studies are a key to studying fundamental properties of the physics and chemistry of materials?

+© CINECA

+---

 ## Why use supercomputers in materials science?